naymurabir/A-7_Course-Registration/README.md

 # Add at least 3 Project features

 - In this project, when we click on the Select button then, the selected Course name will be added into the bookmark.
+Here no one can select more than one course.
+If someone try to click again then a toast alert will be shown.

-- Same as, all the credit hour of each selected course's  will be added together and will be displayed in the total credit hour section of the bookmark.
+- Same as, all the credit hours of each selected course's  will be added together and will be displayed in the total credit hours section of the bookmark.
+And no one can take over 20 credit hours of the courses.

 - When the 'select' button is clicked, the prices of all the selected courses will be added together.
 The total cost will be displayed in a bookmark, and the remaining credit of 20 credits will also be shown in the bookmark.